Skip to Content

 finished caulk line where the tiles meet the counter

-And full disclosure, I’d also painted the area above the cabinets in the after pictures.
+I’d also painted the area above the cabinets in the after pictures.
 (I used Behr Silky White, which is a nice bright slightly off-white.)
-What a difference the paint and updated backsplash makes!!
+What a difference the paint and updated backsplash makes!

 The other thing we want to do is swap out the electrical receptacles and plates to make them all white.
 The beige isn’t ideal, but it’s going to have to do for now.
-Too many other priorities 🙂 I’ll certainly update this post in the future to share how the peel and stick subway tile backsplash is holding up!
+Too many other priorities 🙂 Two years later, and this backsplash is still holding up with zero issues.

-Until then, I definitely recommend it.
+I definitely recommend this product.
 Very low effort, no special tools required, no mess or mortar and grout, relatively affordable, and looks fab!
+From a reasonable distance, it’s very difficult to tell that they are peel and stick.
+When you look super closely, you can see the “grout” lines where they overlap.

 kitchen with brown cabinets and a silver backsplash